This post may contain affiliate links.

 4. Have an honest talk with your children.

 Let children know that you won’t be able to afford a big Christmas this year.
 They should know it isn’t their fault and not a result of their behavior.
-Have some fun, and free activities lined up instead that you can enjoy as a family and still feel like you are celebrating the season.
+Make some memories and have some fun.
+Line up some free activities instead that you can enjoy as a family and still feel like you are celebrating the season.
 Encourage them to count their blessings and even take the time to enjoy activity #3 mentioned above.

 5. Keep your eyes open for freebies and free events.